 Hobbies over the last 20-30 years have included fitness training, running road races, participating in volunteering and traveling.
-“I’m lucky to be in a job where I can see the world and laugh while working”, Beth said.
+“I’m lucky to be in a job where I can see the world and laugh while working.
+I love being a flight attendant “, Beth said.
 She said too, “always be in a job where you laugh everyday, then you will be getting paid to laugh”.
-Domestically, Beth has seen most of the USA and loves going abroad.
+Domestically, Beth has seen most of the USA and loves going abroad, too.
+“I’m Irish by descent, so I try to get there once a year, with work or on my own, for luck”.

 Beth still does charity work and said, “One of the funnest things I did in charity work was run a marathon while also raising funds for Leukemia research.
 I was mentored by Dr. Tommy Owens in Atlanta, GA and had a total blast at running groups”, Beth said.
-She volunteers variously with different charities and said too if she won the lotto she’d donate some to the Jacksonville Humane Society, in Jacksonville, Florida.
-“I volunteered at a homeless mission in Florida on occasion and usually ask that my church tithing be used to assist the homeless.
+She volunteers variously with different charities.
+“I volunteer at a homeless mission in Florida on occasion.
 We could all be homeless if a hurricane or natural disaster took our home.
 I don’t view being homeless as a weakness, just as a personal challenge”.
-She also sent money to Ireland, to support Samaritan’s, a suicide prevention project, after hearing a mother there tell of the devastation it caused her.
-“I’ve lost family members, friends and known of coworkers that have died from it, and it just seems very needless, senseless and it’s the easy way out.
-There’s nothing wrong with seeing a professional and getting the depression fixed”, Beth said.
-In the USA, Beth wants anyone reading this to know that befrienders.org is who you can contact for help for any stress & can remain anonymous.
-Contact samaritans.org in the UK or Ireland for help abroad, you’ll remain anonymous there, too.

 “If I’m not laughing, it’s not worth it”, Beth said.
 And she laughs everyday.